-The Wadsworth Center hosts an NSF-funded Research Experience for Undergraduates (REU) summer program.
-Ten students were selected from colleges across the country to work for 10 weeks on independent research projects with scientists.
-The 2016 program runs from June 6th through August 12th.
-Students receive a $5,250 stipend, plus housing, a meal allowance and paid travel to Albany.
+The Wadsworth Center has hosted an NSF-funded Research Experience for Undergraduates (REU) summer program nearly continuously for over 25 years.
+The program has trained more than 300 students.
+In 2016, 12 students were selected from colleges across the country to work for 10 weeks on independent research projects with Wadsworth scientists.
+Also in 2016, Wadsworth hosted four teachers conducting independent research projects in order to bring real world research experiences back to their classrooms.
+The 2016 program ran from June 6th through August 12th and all students received a $5,250 stipend, housing, a meal allowance and paid travel to Albany.
+Dates for the 2017 summer program have not yet been determined.

 “This summer I not only experienced and enjoyed science first hand, but I also had an extraordinary time meeting excellent scientists and mentors.
 I loved the fact that every day there was something to learn and wonder about!”
 Francy, SUNY-New Paltz, NY (Freshman, 2011).